-West Virginia huge sums of money every year.
-Also, this Court has previously stated that out-of-state placements are not favored.
+We pause here to note that juvenile out-of-state placements cost West Virginia huge sums of money every year.
+See footnote 6Also, this Court has previously stated that out- of-state placements are not favored.
 We realize that it is very difficult, if not impossible, to provide needed family counseling when a child is placed hundreds or thousands of miles away from home and family.
 These long-distance placements have detrimental emotional effects on children.
 Therefore, we reiterate this Court's previous holding in syllabus point 6 of State v.
 Frazier, 198 W.Va.
 678, 482 S.E.2d 663 (1996):

-While a circuit court should give preference to in-state facilities for the placement of juveniles, if it determines that no in-state facility can provide the services and/or security necessary to deal with the juvenile's specific problems, then it may place the child in an out-of-state facility.
+While a circuit court should give preference to in-state facilities for the placement of juveniles, if it determines that no in- state facility can provide the services and/or security necessary to deal with the juvenile's specific problems, then it may place the child in an out-ofstate facility.
 In making an out-of-state placement, the circuit court shall make findings of fact with regard to the necessity for such placement.